Lareina2441/LLaVA-GI/README.md

 Hi, my name is Lareina.
 As a junior student, this is the first time I train a VLM.
 Following are the steps and codes I used to do it, just for your reference.
+This project depends a lot on this tutorial https://www.youtube.com/watch?v=XICHJx2_Rm8&ab_channel=Brev.
+Thank you, Brev!

 If you have problems, I may cannot fix it because I am still learning these knowledge, however I will try me best to help you to solve it.
 And also, you can refers to https://github.com/haotian-liu/LLaVA for help

 The dataset is here: https://huggingface.co/datasets/SimulaMet-HOST/Kvasir-VQA